maxpou/maxpou.fr/_drafts/github.md

 $ git config --global user.email linus@fake.com
 ```

 Now, you can usurp the identity of someone else!
-To avoid this, you can sign a commit (with GPG key).
+To avoid this, you can sign a commit.
+It works with GPG key.

 ![]({{ site.url }}/images/articles/github-tips-tricks/gpgsign.png)

+## Playing with URL

-## URL everywhere
+### URL everywhere

 One of GitHub's motto is: *to exist, each action must have a specific URL*.
 By action, I mean: